Want to retain employees? Try a shorter workweek

 No significant business change is without its challenges.
 Try to anticipate these and be proactive in finding solutions when possible.
 And recognize that some bumps may just be the new cost of doing business.

 Busy times, such as the push to finish a big project or wrapping up end-of-quarter financial reporting, will always be hectic.
-And it takes some effort to get back into work mode after a long weekend, Breece said.

-“But these challenges aren’t unique to a four-day work week,” she said.
+And it takes some effort to get back into work mode after a long weekend, Breece said, adding: “But these challenges aren’t unique to a four-day work week.”